-- It provides better financial understanding of your current financial condition and what would it take to maintain the same standard of living in the future.
+- It provides a better financial understanding of your current financial condition and what would it take to maintain the same standard of living in the future.
 By properly investing money in the existing financial options you can save for the future depending upon your objectives and risk appetite.

 - It helps you understand whether you need a particular asset at a given point in time or not.
-Many a times we accumulate unnecessary assets just to cushion our current standard of living thereby putting more pressure on our expenses.
+Many a time we accumulate unnecessary assets just to cushion our current standard of living thereby putting more pressure on our expenses.
 A good and sound financial plan helps us avoid making such mistakes.

 Importance of Financial Planning

 There is a myth that financial planning is for people who have surplus money.
 A well-planned and holistic financial planning process can benefit one and all.
-It provides provision for savings, investments, planning for education, major purchases, retirement, insurance and other financial needs.
+It provides provision for savings, investments, planning for education, major purchases, retirement, insurance, and other financial needs.

 According to forbes.com, Only 31% of financial decision makers in families say they have created a comprehensive financial plan either on their own or with professional help.
-It also states that 35% of people have a plan to save for emergencies, and only two-thirds have a plan to meet any of six savings goal such as emergencies, retirement, a child’s education or a down payment on house.
+It also states that 35% of people have a plan to save for emergencies, and only two-thirds have a plan to meet any of six savings goal such as emergencies, retirement, a child’s education or a down payment on a house.

 Financial plans are meant for people from all walks of life irrespective of their earning level.
-Mostly people opine that financial plans are for the older ones, this is complete myth.
+Mostly people opine that financial plans are for the older ones, this is a complete myth.
 If you keep investing at an early age, you will be better off in achieving your life goals than many of your peers.
 In fact, most millionaires and billionaires are the ones who got hooked to financial planning at an early age and kept a track of their financial decisions.

 One of the biggest mistakes made is to not invest early.
-Investing at the onset of your career provides large scopes for any gaps that might occur in future.
+Investing at the onset of your career provides large scopes for any gaps that might occur in the future.
 It also helps in determining your spending habits.
 By making simple changes in your lifestyle and keeping away from high rate loan debt for example credit cards you can increase your saving rate manifold.